A statute of limitations is a period during which you must file your case.

 How Can a Florida Personal Injury Lawyer Help Me?

-A Florida personal injury lawyer can help you understand the tricky statute of limitations rules surrounding the different types of personal injury cases.
+A Florida injury attorney can help you understand the tricky statute of limitations rules surrounding the different types of personal injury cases.

 Retaining an attorney early on in the claims process is highly recommended, no matter what type of personal injury claim you have.
 Knowing your legal options right from the start is important.